1 877 TRY DEAN

-We consider you an international student if you do not have U.S. citizenship, dual-U.S. citizenship, or U.S. Permanent Resident status (Green Card holder).
-Applying to Dean is easy.
-Simply complete the following six steps by the appropriate application deadline:
+International students do not have U.S. citizenship or U.S. Permanent Resident status (Green Card holder).
+To apply as an international student simply complete the following six steps by the appropriate application deadline:

-Apply using Dean's online application, Universal College Application or a downloaded paper application.
+Apply using Dean's free online application.
+Dean College is also a member of The Common College Application.
 Be sure the name you provide is the same as in your passport.

-Our application form includes a brief personal statement/essay but you are welcome to submit it as a separate document.
+Our application form includes a brief optional personal statement (essay) but you are welcome to submit it as a separate document.
 You may write on any topic to demonstrate what you think and how clearly you express yourself.

-Please send us an official copy of your secondary school transcript (in English) showing the courses and grades/marks you received for the most recent 3-4 years of schooling.
+Please send us an official copy of your secondary school transcript (in English) showing the courses and grades/marks you received for the most recent 3 to 4 years of schooling.
 If you have any national examination results, certificates, or diplomas, please send us official copies (in English) as well.

-If English is not your first language, please arrange to take either the TOEFL (Test of English as a Second Language) or IELTS (International English Language Testing System) test and send us your results.
-(See our International Student FOCUS Program for acceptable scores.)
+If English is not your first language, please arrange to take either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) test and send us your results.
+(See our International Student FOCUS Program for score information.)
 The TOEFL destination code for Dean College is 3352.
-If English is your first language or if you have attended school for four years where English is the medium of instruction, you should sit for either the SAT or ACT standardized test and send us your results.
+The submission of SAT or ACT standardized test scores is optional at Dean.
+If you believe that your test results are a good reflection of your potential for success, you are welcome to submit them.
 Dean’s College Board (SAT) code is 3352.
 Our ACT code 1816.

-One letter of recommendation is required from your college counselor or from a teacher who has taught you in an academic subject, such as English, mathematics, science, or social studies.
-You may send a second recommendation but only one is necessary.
-In order to expedite the immigration process for an I-20 Form and F-1 student visa, we also require non-U.S. citizen applicants to submit:
+learn more about you.
+If you are submitting a recommendation a letter from your college counselor or from a teacher who has taught you in an academic subject, such as English, mathematics, science, or social studies is most helpful.
+You may submit additional letters of recommendation if you wish.
+In order to expedite the immigration process for an I-20 Form and F-1 student visa, we also require international applicants to submit:

-Please send us a copy of you passport photo ID page so we can confirm the spelling of your name and your date of birth.
+Please send us a copy of your passport photo ID page so we can confirm the spelling of your name and your date of birth.

 Students may transfer to Dean from other colleges and universities by completing the same 6 application steps listed above PLUS submitting their official transcript of college-level coursework.
 Transfer students who completed college or university courses outside the U.S. must have their transcripts translated in English and credits evaluated by a recognized agency such as World Education Services, the Center for Educational Documentation, or American Association of Collegiate Registrars and Admissions Officers (AACRAO).
 Note: Please be sure to keep copies of all the documents you submit for admission.
 You may need to present these documents at the U.S. Embassy when you apply for a student visa or to U.S Customs and Border Protection officials when you enter the United States.